pinlu9/santafunke/README.md

 For this app, we used:
 * HTML / CSS
 * Ruby on Rails
-* JavaScript
+* JavaScript / jQuery
 * PostgreSQL
 * ActiveRecord
 * Angular
+* Angular Material
 * Google Maps API

 ## Approach Taken

 We started off by debating what sort of app we wanted to build, and decided that we wanted to make something that would track a holiday wishlist, but that would also allow you to tell Santa whether or not your friends have been naughty or nice!

+We then determined what our general model structure would be, and created wireframes / user stories for our app.
+We decided that we would use one model table, and that we would have two user types within this table, and thus use single table inheritance.
+Truly a learning experience!

+Then, we set up Rails, and then our models and migrations.
+From there, we were off and running.
+We split up the work so that two of us were working on the front end, and the other two worked on the back end.
+We spent a lot of time working in small conference rooms, with one computer hooked up to the smart TV, so that we could collaborate in real-time.
+Doing so made our process much easier in that we could throw around ideas and incorporate them immediately, and could also avoid serious merge errors.
+When we worked outside of the conference room setting, we were in contact with one another through Slack.

+All in all, we're happy with our final product, and we hope that you enjoy creating your holiday wishlist (and also tattling on your friends / enemies).

 ## Installation Instructions

+You can use our SantaFunke app [here](https://santafunke.herokuapp.com/).

 ## Unsolved Problems
 * Can't get user names to render on Google Maps markers.
 Also, sometimes the markers do not load at all.
 * Wanted to award points to users for each judgment that they make, so that they earn more 'Santa Points' and thus can obtain more valuable presents.
 * Also, wanted to give users negative points if they have been on the receiving end of too many naughty judgments!
 * Mechanism for having the elf choose a toy from a child's wishlist has not been built.
+* Use CanCan to restrict access to particular resources based on user type.